5: Independence of the University's IRB

 Reporting and Management of Attempts to Limit IRB Independence

-The University VPRI is given the authority to address inappropriate attempts to limit IRB independence or to influence the IRB process, IRB members, or RIO staff.
+The University VPRI is given the authority to address inappropriate attempts to limit IRB independence or to influence the IRB process, IRB members, or RI staff.
 This authority extends to research conducted by University affiliates.

-- The RIO Director, QA/QI Officer, and staff; IRB chairs and members; and other individuals involved in human subjects research may inform the VPRI of attempts to limit IRB independence or influence the IRB process.
+- The RI Director, QA/QI Officer, and staff; IRB chairs and members; and other individuals involved in human subjects research may inform the VPRI of attempts to limit IRB independence or influence the IRB process.

 - Investigators who believe that the IRB has been unduly influenced, may make a confidential report to the VPRI for investigation.